Pterinochilus murinus

 ⚖️ Legal status

 Pterinochilus murinus is not currently listed in the CITES Appendices.
-No specific current listing for this species is typically applied in Annexes A-D of the EU wildlife trade regulations.
+No specific current listing for this species was found in Annexes A-D of the EU wildlife trade regulations during the May 2026 check.

 The species is not relevant to the Bern Convention because it is not native to Europe.
 Local rules on import, sale, transport, exhibition, and breeding may still apply, so proof of legal origin is advisable.